dagger/dagger/docs/1001-install.md

 :::

-## Option 1: Use Homebrew (Mac OS only)
+## Option 1 (Mac OS and Linux): Use Homebrew

-From your Mac OS terminal, run the following command:
+From a terminal, run the following command:

 ```shell
 brew install dagger/tap/dagger